-Relevant work experience in the taxation field (supported by a portfolio) that can be recognized in terms of prior learning as equivalent to the first criterium.
+Relevant work experience in the taxation field (supported by a portfolio) that can be recognized in terms of prior learning as equivalent to the first criteria.
 All submissions are subject to a selection process.

-The minimum duration of the qualification is twelve (12) months and it consists of 124 credits on NQF level 7.
+The minimum duration of the qualification is 3 semesters and it consists of 124 credits on NQF level 7.